 To enact Part IV of Chapter 4-A of Title 3 of the Louisiana Revised Statutes of 1950, to be comprised of R.S.
 3:341 through 347, relative to agricultural research and sustainability in the delta region of the state; to create and provide for the Delta Agriculture Research and Sustainability District; to provide for the governance, powers, duties, and funding of the district; and to provide for related matters.
 Notice of intention to introduce this Act has been published as provided by Article III, Section 13 of the Constitution of Louisiana.

-The boundaries of the district shall be coterminous with the boundaries of the parishes of East Carroll and Tensas.
+The boundaries of the district shall be coterminous with the boundaries of the parishes of East Carroll,Tensas, Concordia, and Madison.